 The underwater offerings include not only oddly shaped, but healthy and strong coral filled with so many different varieties of sea creatures that it is hard to keep up.
 What really stands out here, however, is the fact that near Orange Cay, spotted dolphins often make an appearance and are friendly enough to swim with the snorkelers exploring their home and play zones.

-If you're ready to see what's below the surface you might enjoy.
+If you're looking forward to experiencing what's below the surface you might want to check out.
 A half-submerged wreck site, the destination is teeming with schools of reef fish, nurse sharks, turtles, and more.
 The waters only go about 12 feet deep, so snorkelers will have access to a lot of beautiful underwater sites.
-This snorkeling site is located in the southern part of the Bimini Islands.
+This snorkeling site is situated in the southern part of the Bimini Islands.

-A third site to consider is.
+A third location to consider is.
 A clustering of three rock formations make up this site which is the habitat for a diverse collection of marine life.
 Snorkelers can explore the sites at a very shallow depth, however the whole area goes as deep as 35 feet.
 These rocks are home to southern stingrays, turtles, glassy sweepers, grunts, star coral, spotter eagle rays, and even nurse sharks.

 A fourth place where you can go snorkeling is.
 Home not only to a nice diversity of tropical fish and turtles, this reef may well be so popular because of the reef sharks, spotted eagle rays, and even the occasional hammerhead shark.
-If you want to experience it for yourself, you'll find this site located in the southern part of the Bimini Islands.
+If you want to check it out, this site is located within the southern part of the Bimini Islands.

 is a fifth location to consider.
 Although the marine life here is abundant, this site is popular because of the unique rock formations that jut out from below the surface, giving snorkelers something new and interesting to observe.